DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: DeepThinkVLA

 \subsection{Problem Formulation}

 Standard VLA policies learn a direct mapping from visual observations ($V$) and language instructions ($L$) to a sequence of actions ($A$).
-Instead, our work adopts the principle of "think before acting".
+Instead, our work adopts the principle of ``think before acting''.
 We implement this principle by introducing a latent reasoning variable, the Chain-of-Thought ($R$).
 This approach decomposes the problem.
 Rather than modeling the direct policy, we model the joint probability of reasoning and then acting:

 The advantage of this decomposition is twofold.
 First, learning $P(R \vert V, L)$ is highly efficient.
 Most VLAs are built upon large VLM backbones, which already contain rich semantic and reasoning knowledge.
 Fine-tuning such models on a relatively small set of synthetically generated embodied CoT data is often sufficient to adapt their reasoning capability to the robotics domain.

-Second, learning $P(A \vert V, L, R)$ becomes significantly simpler compared to directly modeling $P(A\vert V, L)$.
-The CoT $R$ serves as an explicit, step-by-step plan that disambiguates high-level instructions $L$, turning the original ill-posed, one-to-many mapping into a constrained and well-specified mapping from a reasoning step to its corresponding motor action.
+Second, learning $P(A \vert V, L, R)$ becomes significantly simpler than directly modeling $P(A\vert V, L)$.
+The CoT serves as an explicit, step-by-step plan that disambiguates high-level instructions $L$, turning the ill-posed, one-to-many mapping into a constrained and well-specified mapping from a reasoning step to its corresponding motor action.
 This principled factorization also enables emergent self-correction behaviors, as illustrated in Figure~\ref{cot-self-correct}.